AdobeDocs/experience-manager-65.en/help/assets/managing-video-assets.md

 ## Annotate video assets {#annotate-video-assets}

-1. From the Assets console, click [!UICONTROL Edit] on the asset card to display the asset details page.
+1. From the [!DNL Assets] console, click [!UICONTROL Edit] on the asset card to display the asset details page.
 1. To play the video, click [!UICONTROL Preview].
 1. To annotate the video, click the **[!UICONTROL Annotate]** button.
 An annotation is added at the particular time (frame) in the video.
 When annotating, you can draw on the canvas and include a comment with the drawing.
 Comments are auto-saved.